Religious Educational Institutions

 Annotated Code of Maryland, Education Article §11–202.1 and Code of Maryland Regulations (COMAR) 13B.02.04 govern Exemption Procedures for Religious Educational Institutions.

-1. A cover letter addressed to the Secretary of Higher Education from the institution’s chief executive officer requesting a religious exemption to offer religious educational courses, and programs as a Religious Educational Institution in Maryland.
+- A cover letter addressed to the Secretary of Higher Education from the institution's chief executive officer requesting a religious exemption to offer religious educational courses and programs as a Religious Educational Institution in Maryland.

-3. Financial statements for the two most recent calendar years reviewed by an independent certified public accountant which shows that the institution holds assets of $250,000 or more in Maryland and that its total assets exceed its total liabilities.
+- Financial statements for the two most recent calendar years reviewed by an independent certified public accountant which shows that the institution holds assets of $250,000 or more in Maryland and that its total assets exceed its total liabilities.
 (Include review letter from a certified public accountant.)
+See here for more information on which financial statement type is right for your institution.

-7. One sample of each formal award to be granted
+- One sample of each formal award to be granted, each of which must disclose the religious nature of the award.

-9. Provide copies of transcripts, awards, advertisements, and publications that the institution that disclose that the institution does not have a certificate of approval from the Commission.
+- Copies of transcripts, awards, advertisements, and publications that the institution publishes, all of which disclose that the institution does not have a certificate of approval from the Commission.

 For further information please contact: